-- Alternative credit sources may not be used to offset unavailable credit scores for a Borrower requesting an unsecured loan. - If the Borrower is requesting a secured loan and if the credit report(s) for the Borrower(s), Co-Borrower(s), and Co-signer(s) indicate the credit score(s) are unavailable, the credit report(s) documenting no score(s) must be retained in the loan file. - For secured loans, the Lender must establish an alternative credit history of at least 6 months by clearly documenting that routine and consistent payments were made during the most recent preceding 6-month period from at least three of the following: - Mortgage lenders, contract for deed vendors, or others able to verify housing expense and payment history3; - Public utilities; - Telephone companies; - · Cable television providers; or - Internet providers. - All Qualifying Income used in calculating the monthly debt to gross income ratio (DTI) must be stable and likely to continue.
-Documentation that the income used to qualify the Borrower(s) is stable and likely to continue must be obtained and retained in the loan file. - The Borrower(s)' monthly DTI may not exceed 48% unless: - There is a Co-signer; - The Borrower(s)' monthly DTI does not exceed 55%; and - The combined monthly DTI for the Borrower(s) and the Co-signer does not exceed 48%. - If the Borrower(s) has reported, or the credit report indicates, a bankruptcy or foreclosure, the following applies:
+- If the Borrower is requesting a secured loan and if the credit report(s) for the Borrower(s), Co-Borrower(s), and Co-signer(s) indicate the credit score(s) are unavailable, the credit report(s) documenting no score(s) must be retained in the loan file. - The Lender must establish an alternative credit history of at least six months by clearly documenting that routine and consistent payments were made during the most recent preceding six-month period from at least three of the following:

+- Mortgage lenders, contract for deed vendors, or others able to verify housing expense and payment history1;

+- Public utilities;

+- Telephone companies;

+- Cable television providers; or

+- Internet providers.